Alphabetical Plant Listing

 All you need to know about Basil

 • Basil (Ocimum basilicum) belongs to the mint family (Lamiaceae), along with oregano, thyme, and rosemary.
-Native to the tropical regions of Asia, it has been introduced in the Mediterranean basin by the Greeks and Romans and later diffused in the rest of Europe and the Americas.
-Dozens of cultivars and varieties of basil are available, offering a rich array of flavors, leaf colors, and textures, from sweet Italian varieties to spicy Thai basils.
+Native to the tropical regions of Asia, it was introduced in the Mediterranean basin by the Greeks and Romans and later diffused in the rest of Europe and the Americas.
+Dozens of cultivars and varieties are available, offering a rich array of flavors, leaf colors, and textures, from sweet Italian varieties to spicy Thai basils.

-• Most Basil varieties are short-lived tender perennials that thrive in warmer climates, such as the Mediterranean region and Africa.
+• Most varieties are short-lived tender perennials that thrive in warmer climates, such as the Mediterranean region and Africa.
 In cooler climates, they are usually grown as aromatic annuals or biennials.
-Adaptable to the heat, Basil is a warm-season herb that is frost sensitive and does not survive a light frost.
+Adaptable to the heat, Basil is a warm-season herb that is frost-sensitive and does not survive a light frost.

-• Basil is ready to harvest 60 to 90 days after planting, depending on the varieties.
+• Depending on the varieties, Basil is ready to harvest 60 to 90 days after planting.
 It is regarded as one of the easiest plants to grow.

 Most Popular Basil Types

-• Sweet Basil: This is the most popular variety of basil, with large, smooth, and glossy bright-green leaves and a sweet taste.
+• Sweet Basil: This is the most popular variety, with large, smooth, and glossy bright green leaves and a sweet taste.
 Perfect for all salad and Italian dishes, it is widely grown in Italy for use in pesto.
 18-24 in. tall (45-60 cm).

-• Genovese Basil: This is one of the most popular basils for culinary use, particularly for its use in pesto.
-The leaves are large and slightly crinkled with the aroma of jasmine, lemon, and licorice.
+• Genovese Basil: This is one of the most popular varieties for culinary use, particularly for its use in pesto.
+The leaves are large and slightly crinkled with jasmine, lemon, and licorice aroma.
 24-36 in. tall (60-90 cm).

 • Greek Basil (Ocimum basilicum var. minimum): Very compact and ideal for containers, Greek basil has smaller leaves than sweet basil.
-They have an intense basil flavor with reduced anise overtones.
-Use Greek basil to make pesto or add it to tomato sauces or pizzas.
+They have an intense flavor with reduced anise overtones.
+Use it to make pesto or add it to tomato sauces or pizzas.
 8-12 in. tall (20-30 cm).

-• Lemon Basil (Ocimum basilicum var. citriodorum): This basil variety has narrow, matte green leaves with a fresh lemon-anise flavor.
-A key ingredient in Arabic, Indonesian, Philippines, Lao, Malay, Persian and Thai cuisine.
+• Lemon Basil (Ocimum basilicum var. citriodorum): This variety has narrow, matte green leaves with a fresh lemon-anise flavor.
+A key ingredient in Arabic, Indonesian, Philippines, Lao, Malay, Persian, and Thai cuisine.
 Great for seafood dishes, basil lemonade, and basil butter.
 24 in. tall (60 cm).

-• Opal Basil: Also called Purple Basil, this striking basil variety has not only great flavor but also ornamental value with its dramatic, glossy deep-purple leaves.
+• Opal Basil: Also called Purple Basil, this striking variety has great flavor and ornamental value with its dramatic, glossy, deep-purple leaves.
 The leaves have a sweet, savory, and earthy flavor with notes of anise, ginger, cinnamon, clove, and mint.
 Best suited for flavoring both fresh and cooked preparations.
-In the summer, the plants produce small lilac-pink flowers that are edible and have a mild, subtly sweet flavor.
+In the summer, the plants produce edible small lilac-pink flowers with a mild, subtly sweet flavor.
 18 in. tall (45 cm).

 • Lettuce Leaf Basil: This slow-grower produces an abundance of large, wrinkled, bright green leaves reminiscent of lettuce.
 The foliage has a mild and slightly sweet flavor and is often used as a base for salads.
 18-24 in. tall (45-60 cm).